- Search The Registry

 In 1839, he became an agent of the American Anti-Slavery Society.
 Licensed the same year by the New York Congregational Association, he served as pastor to an all-white congregation in South Butler, New York, from 1841 to 1843.
 His second pastorate, from 1846 to 1851, was of a white congregation in Courtlandville, New York.

-While there, he was editor of an excellent newspaper devoted to the religious elevation of that denomination.
+While there, he was editor of a newspaper devoted to the religious elevation of that denomination.
 Ward was very talented as an orator and educator of religion.
-He was nominated for two or three years as Liberty party candidate for vice president of the United States.
+He was nominated for as Liberty party candidate for vice president of the United States for two or three years.
 For his eloquence, he was styled "the Black Daniel Webster," but in 1850, he criticized Webster sharply for his acquiescence concerning the Fugitive Slave Act.
 Ward himself became involved in the rescue of a fugitive slave in 1851.
 Then, fearing arrest, he fled to Canada.

 In 1855, he settled in Kingston, Jamaica.
 Until 1860, he served as pastor to a small group of Baptists there.
 He later moved to St. George Parish where he died in 1866.